 - One wear – socks, underwear, undershirts, gym gear

-- 2-3 wears – teeshirts and tanks, long sleeve shirts, blouses and dress shirts, pyjamas
+- 2-3 wears – t-shirts and tanks, long sleeve shirts, blouses, dress shirts, and pajamas

 - 5-10 wears – dress pants, skirts, jeans, blazers

 The idea is, the further away something is from your body, the less frequently you need to wash it.
-Now of course, if you spill something on a garment or sweat profusely in it, by all means wash it.
+Now of course, if you spill something on a garment or sweat profusely in it, by all means, wash it.
 But if you just wore something throughout the course of a regular day, use this guideline.
 Want to keep your garments fresh between uses?
-Try this!
+Try a fabric refresher.

 I hope you give these tips a try and of course, do less laundry!
 Let me know your laundry-reducing tips below!